 - Root canal or implant.
 These are generally the last resort for teeth damaged beyond cosmetic and general repair.

-Don’t suffer from your broken tooth pain, see a top Brooklyn dentist.
+Don’t suffer from your broken tooth pain, see a dentist at a family dentistry clinic in Broadway.
 There are many options for treating tooth damage.
 While you can’t always prevent a broken tooth, you can fix it before it leads to something more serious.

-Do you have any questions for Brooklyn dentist Dr. Ella Dekhtyar about cracked tooth repair or broken tooth pain?
-Would you like to schedule an appointment with the top dentist in Brooklyn, Dr. Dekhtyar of Broadway Family and Cosmetic Dentistry, please contact our office for consultation.
+Do you have any questions for Brooklyn, NY dentist Dr. Ella Dekhtyar about cracked tooth repair or broken tooth pain?
+Would you like to schedule an appointment with the top dentist in Brooklyn, Dr. Dekhtyar of Broadway Family and Cosmetic Dentistry, please contact our office for a consultation.

 ☎ (718) 455-4400